mhalushka/miRge/README.md

                             the species can be human, mouse, fruitfly, nematode, rat and zebrafish (novel miRNA detection is confined in human and mouse)
+      -ex <float>           the threshold of the proportion of canonical reads for the miRNAs to determine whether keeping them or not when counting.
-      -ad <string>          the adapter need to be removed which could be illumina, ion or a defined sequence (default: none) -phred64              phred64 format (default: 64)
+                            Users can set it between 0.02 and 0.5 (default: 0.1) -ad <string>          the adapter need to be removed which could be illumina, ion or a defined sequence (default: none) -phred64              phred64 format (default: 64)